Step Types

 - Check redirects with URL assertions

-- Use "contains" for partial matches
+- Use "Contains" for partial matches, "Equals" for exact matches

 Common Issues